carlamolinie/Inclination/README.md

 # Inclination2
-Compute inclination from 3D acceleration
+Compute inclination from 3D acceleration with application to monitoring parietic patients